 To secure compactness in consideration of assembly into products, the number of connector pins has been reduced to 20, and the width of the flexible printed circuit board and connector has been narrowed to 3.3 mm.

 The head part alone weighs just 0.02 g and the weight including the flexible printed circuit board is 0.1 g or less, making this module ideal for small and lightweight mobile products.

-*3. In-house investigation as of November 2016 (CMOS image sensors with 1M pixel)
+*3. As of November 2016 (based on Sony's research, CMOS image sensors with 1M pixel)

 The IU233N2-Z and IU233N5-Z have a low power consumption mode that realizes remarkably low power consumption, especially when using a low frame rate.